Qasr-e-Fatima: Features

 doors that open into the corridor that frames it on two sides (north and south) and private rooms on the other sides (east and west).

 There are four large bedrooms with attached restrooms and dressing rooms.
 Each bedroom has two openings, more like ‘doors opening into doors’.

 The staircase on the south ends on this floor, leaving a passageway to the left which connects to the octagonal tower staircase that leads up to the roof.
 There is a similar staircase on the opposite end which leads up to the roof.
 Whereas the remaining two towers remain disconnected, just giving an outdoor view from the windows to each floor.

 Similarly, there are windows situated right above the ones on the ground floor giving a view of the vast grounds below.
 Also, there are three openings into the large terrace on the first floor, which overlooks the Arabian Sea.
-Moreover, the roof top is perhaps the most interesting part of the building, giving an aerial view of the surrounding neighbourhood and the beautiful landscaping done in below.
+Moreover, the roof top gives an aerial view of the surrounding neighbourhood and the landscaping done below.

 The rooftop is connected by staircases coming all the way up from the ground floor, through the frontal north and south octagonal towers.

 The four octagonal towers are topped by chattris.
 In the middle of the towers, on both of the north and south side are dainty three portioned, rectangular chattris.

 Altogether there are nine domes, with a centre dome in the middle and smaller four domes around it.
 This is slightly elevated and is like a room overlooking the rooftop.
 It has stairs on the north and south side and the five domes are interconnected.